billabear/billabear.com/content/blog/top-8-things-to-know-about-incorporating-in-delaware.md

 Although dissolving your newly formed Delaware corporation is probably one of your last concerns, it is important to know what the process entails.
 Here’s the steps you need to take:

-1 **Shareholders Vote to Dissolve** – You can dissolve your Delaware corporation in one of two ways: a majority vote by the board of directors or all shareholder’s consent in writing.
+1. **Shareholders Vote to Dissolve** – You can dissolve your Delaware corporation in one of two ways: a majority vote by the board of directors or all shareholder’s consent in writing.
 If you only have one shareholder, it might be easier to consent to the dissolution in writing.
 Notice must be given to all shareholders about the vote 10 and 60 days prior to the meeting.

-2. **Pay Outstanding Franchise Fees** – Before you can close your Delaware corporation, you need to be sure all franchise fees are paid.
+2**Pay Outstanding Franchise Fees** – Before you can close your Delaware corporation, you need to be sure all franchise fees are paid.
 You should also be sure that your annual report filings are current.

 3. **File Certificate of Dissolution** – Next, you will need to file a certificate of dissolution with Delaware.
 This does come with a fee.
 There are two form types: the short form and the standard form.
 Corporations can use the short form if they have no assets and stopped doing business, they have only been required to pay the minimum state franchise tax, and there is no outstanding franchise tax due.
 The standard form is required for corporations that don’t meet the short form criteria.

 4. **Wind Down Activities** – If operations have not already begun to wind down, now is the time.
 Notify creditors, employees, and customers of the business closure.
 Any remaining assets will be distributed to shareholders.
 Bank accounts will be closed, state licenses will be canceled, and out-of-state registrations will need to be terminated.

 If it does come time to close down your Delaware corporation, you need to be sure to work with a qualified accountant and attorney.
 Delaware has very specific guidelines on how businesses are dissolved.